RoPerrier/CTJ/README.md

 ```

-Furthermore in this case you could use the sensibility parameter to introduce some bias.
+Furthermore, in this case, you could use the sensibility parameter to introduce some bias.

 The `Rubric`'s sensibility is a tuple containing two elements.
-The first value correspond to the mistake that the user could make by judging an item, the second value is the probability of making a mistake.
+The first value corresponds to the mistake that the user could make by judging an item, the second value is the probability of making a mistake.

 ```py